flowerinthenight/spindle-rs/README.md

 ) PRIMARY KEY (name)
 ```

-After creating the lock object, you will call the `run(...)` function which will attempt to acquire a named lock at a regular interval (lease duration).
+After creating the lock object, you will call the `run()` function which will attempt to acquire a named lock at a regular interval (lease duration).
 A `has_lock()` function is provided which returns true (along with the lock token) if the lock is successfully acquired.
 Something like:

 ```rust
 use spindle_rs::*;